stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

  4) And all of my packages are in /Users/vinaykl/softs
  5) Remove the ``$`` sign from all of your code, if you copy from here.
 It denotes the beginning of prompt

-A) Download Data for Jungle Owlet from NCBI Cloud
+A) Download Data for Jungle Owlet
 ----------------------------------------------

 .. note::